Omar Sívori: Managerial career

 Sívori retired from the playing field in 1969.
 Although he retired to his native Argentina as a wealthy man, his love for the game meant that he decided to take up a further career as a coach; he coached River Plate, Rosario Central, Estudiantes de La Plata, Racing Club and Vélez Sarsfield.
-In 1970, Bobby Moore was arrested in Bogota, Colombia after a shop assistant claimed to have seen him steal a bracelet from the shop she was working in.
-After several days, the charges were quashed, and as Moore took a flight to Mexico, he met Sivori, who told him that the false accusation thing was frequent in Colombia.

 From 1972 until 1974, Sívori took charge of the Argentina national team, and the team qualified for the 1974 FIFA World Cup.
 Sívori was the first man to call up Ubaldo Fillol to defend Argentina.
 Fillol would become one of the most highly regarded keepers in Argentine history.
 After that he became a full-time scout in South America for Juventus.
 In 1983, he was the head coach for Toronto Italia in the National Soccer League.

 After retirement

 In March 2004, Sívori was named by Pelé as one of the top 125 greatest living footballers and honoured as part of the FIFA 100.
 The following year in February 2005, Sívori died in his hometown of San Nicolás at the age of 69 due to pancreatic cancer.